 Arizona’s criminal shoplifting law is similar to those of many other states.
-Shoplifting is a type of theft crime which can result in a misdemeanor or felony conviction.
+Shoplifting is a type of theft crime that can result in a misdemeanor or felony conviction.
 The seriousness of the crime depends upon the value of the goods obtained and whether the item is a firearm.

-If you are facing shoplifting charges, then you need to prepare a vigorous defense.
+If you are facing charges, then you need to prepare a vigorous defense.
 Contact the Stewart Law Group to find out how our attorneys can help you fight the charges.

-Intent to deprive the merchant of its goods is an essential element of the shoplifting crime.
+Intent to deprive the merchant of its goods is an essential element of the crime.
 There is no way to accidentally or unintentionally shoplift, as when someone is holding a six-pack, gets distracted talking to a neighbor and unthinkingly walks out the door without paying.
 (Turn around, go back into the store, and pay for the goods.)

 If an intentional act, then any of the following could result in a shoplifting charge:

-In Arizona, the shoplifting charge and associated punishment if convicted will depend upon the value of the items obtained in the theft.
+In Arizona, the charge and associated punishment if convicted will depend upon the value of the items obtained in the theft.
 Take a closer look:

 Be mindful that criminal penalties are subject to change.
 Always talk to your lawyer about the current status of the law and possible sentencing.

 A misdemeanor or felony conviction could result in jail or prison, lengthy probation, community restitution, and hefty criminal fines.
-(The judge could order “public service” in addition to, or in lieu of, any shoplifting fines.)
+(The judge could order “public service” in addition to, or in lieu of, any fines.)
 For more information about the punishment associated with theft convictions, visit our general discussion on theft crimes under Arizona law.

 Shoplifting in Arizona can be a double-edged sword.
 There is criminal liability for a misdemeanor or felony.
 And there is civil liability for the damages.
 Separate from the criminal case brought by the prosecutor, any adult who shoplifts can be sued in civil court by the merchant who was harmed by the unlawful act.
 Civil penalties include the retail value of the lifted items; and a minimum of $250, not to exceed $250 plus actual damages.